paulmolluzzo/convert-css-in-js/README.md

-# Convert CSS in JS
+# Convert CSS in JS (Deprecated)

+**This is now combined with the Atom version and being maintained at [https://github.com/ansumanshah/css-in-js]().
+Please head over there to see the latest code and contribute. 😎**

 > Convert kebab-case CSS to camelCase CSS and vice versa